notEthan/jsi/README.md

 - `JSI::Base` is the base class for each JSI schema class representing instances of JSON Schemas.
 - a "JSI Schema" is a JSON Schema, instantiated as (usually) a JSI::Base described by a meta-schema (see the section on meta-schemas below).
 A JSI Schema is an instance of the module `JSI::Schema`.
-- a "JSI Schema Module" is a module which represents one schema, dynamically created by that Schema.
-Instances of that schema are extended with its JSI schema module. applications may reopen these modules to add functionality to JSI instances described by a given schema.
+- a "JSI Schema Module" is a module associated with one schema, dynamically created by that schema.
+Instances of that schema are ruby instances of its JSI schema module.
+Applications may reopen these modules to add functionality to JSI instances described by the schema.
 - a "JSI schema class" is a subclass of `JSI::Base` representing any number of JSON schemas.
 Instances of such a class are described by all of the represented schemas.
 A JSI schema class includes the JSI schema module of each represented schema.
 - "instance" is a term that is significantly overloaded in this space, so documentation will attempt to be clear what kind of instance is meant:
   - a schema instance refers broadly to a data structure that is described by a JSON schema.